razshare/catpaw/docs/Command.md

 ## Flags

 Flags are option that don't accept any value.
-Any flag is automatically coerced into `'1'` when the user issues the flag, or `'0'` when the use doesn't issue the flag.
+Any flag is automatically coerced into `'1'` when the user issues the flag, or `'0'` when the user doesn't issue the flag.

 Casting flags to `bool` is pretty straight forward.